 If you have a personal story of an animal you adopted who changed your life, then talk about them on social media.
 Post pictures.
 You don’t have to be a poet; just get your story out there.

-It may inspire someone to look into adopting, fostering, volunteering, or donating, and that would be a big help for cats in shelters.
+It may inspire someone to adopt, foster, volunteer, or donate, and that would be a big help for cats in shelters.

 How else can people use social media to help cats in need during Social Petworking Month?
 Are you planning to help shelters with your pages in June?
 Then let us know in the comments below!